brandon-m-wang/options-mm/README.md

 - The simulated market data is tweaked to be more volatile in the short-term to allow for more apparent results
 - No new contracts can be introduced in the middle of the simulation
 - All contracts share the same expiry date
+- All contracts are options for the same underlying security

 PnL and unrealized PnL are determined at each timestep for pricing strategy evauation.